Category D and C van write-offs explained

 Category B vans have still suffered a lot of damage and are unroadworthy, but unlike Cat A, some parts of them can be salvaged.
 These can include the wheels, seats or engine.

-Cat S/Cat C write-offs have been considered by the insurance provider as too expensive to put back on the road – although it would be legal to do so.
+Cat S/Cat C write-offs have been considered by the insurance provider as too expensive to put back on the road - although it would be legal to do so.
 Cat S vans will have sustained more serious damage than Cat N vehicles (more on these below) and will probably cost more to repair.
-If you do choose to buy a Cat S van, don't forget to re-register it with the DVLA before you put it back on the road.
+If you do choose to buy a Cat S van, don't forget to re-register it with the Driver and Vehicle Licensing Agency (DVLA) before you put it back on the road.

 What do I need to know if I buy a category S/category N van?

-Planning to buy a category N/category D write-off?
+Planning to buy a Cat N/Cat D write-off?
 Find out how much it'll cost you to insure it first, to check you can afford it.
 While a Cat N van will be cheap to buy, bear in mind that its history will limit how much you can re-sell it for in the future.

 Our van insurance includes Cat N and S write-offs, as long as the vehicle is in a roadworthy condition.
 Find out how our cover can keep you and your business on the road.